MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-print.md

 ## Print considerations

-Most Power BI dashboards and reports are created by report *designers* for use online and to look amazing when displayed on a various of devices.
-Your browser controls how the content looks on paper when you print a report.
+Most Power BI dashboards and reports are created by report *designers* for use online and to look amazing when displayed on various of devices.
+When you print a report, your browser controls how the content looks on paper.

 There are browser settings to adjust the printout, but you still might not get the result you want.
 Consider [exporting your report to PDF](end-user-pdf.md), then print the PDF instead.

-## Adjust browser print settings
+## Adjust your browser print settings

 When you print from Power BI, your browser opens a Print window.
 Every browser has a different Print window, but they all have similar options available to use and control the look of your printout.